finlabsuk/open-banking-connector/docs/configuration/database-settings.md

 # Database settings

 Database settings are used to configure the database used by Open Banking Connector to read and write data.
-In the [development environment](./README.md#environment-selection), default settings are provided in [appsettings.Development.json](../../src/OpenBanking.WebApp.Connector/appsettings.Development.json) to allow auto-creation and use of a local SQLite file as the databse.

-In non-development envrionments, you will at least need to at least provide a connection string setting for the configured database provider.
+In non-development environments (the default), you will at least need to at least provide a connection string setting for the configured database provider.

-Database settings are defined in the [DatabaseSettings](../../src/OpenBanking.Library.Connector/Models/Configuration/DatabaseSettings.cs#L16) class.

 ## Settings